 While some people love the experience of heading to the gym, others completely dread the task.
 This is especially true when your local fitness centre is in an inconvenient location.
-To keep you from using this as an excuse to bail on exercise, you should create a space to workout at home.
+To keep you from using this as an excuse to bail on exercise, you should create a space to perform total body workout at home.
 Depending on your needs, this area could be as simple as an empty corner of a room.

 Just make sure that it isn’t in your bedroom, as this can make it difficult for you to get to sleep at night.

 Attaching your workouts to some sort of reward can lead to powerful results.
 Because of this, you should find some way to treat yourself when you meet a goal or target.
 Just make sure that this reward isn’t going to ruin your progress.
 Allowing yourself to skip workouts or binge on junk food will likely cause an increase in this unhealthy behaviour, as you create a mindset that this is something you want.